 PERS is complicated.
 For more information on your retirement plan, visit PERSexplained.com.

+Starting June 1, 2020, the bill will change how much you automatically save into your IAP going forward.
 Right now, you put 6% of your salary into your IAP as required by law.
-Depending on where you work, the employees pay or employers pay the 6% on behalf of employees.
-After the bill goes into effect on June 1, 2020, the amount that will go to your IAP will change.
+Some employers pay the 6% for you, other employers require you to pay the 6% our of your salary.
+Either way, after the bill goes into effect on June 1, 2020, the amount that will go to your IAP will go down.

-- Tier 1 and Tier 2 employees (hired before August 2003) you will still pay 6%, but 2.5% will be diverted to pay for the costs of the pension debt and 3.5% will go to your IAP.
+- Tier 1 and Tier 2 employees (hired before August 2003) will see 2.5% of the 6% IAP contribution diverted to pay for the costs of the pension.

-- OPSRP employees (hired after August 2003) you will continue to pay 6%, but .75% will be diverted to pay for the costs of the pension debt and 5.25% to your IAP.
+- OPSRP employees (hired after August 2003) will see .75% of the 6% IAP contribution diverted to pay for the costs of the pension.

-Many of you may want to keep your retirement plans on track, so the legislation will allow you to choose to contribute more of your own money to your IAP.
+Many of you may want to keep your retirement plans on track, so the legislation will allow you to choose to contribute more of your own money to keep your IAP contribution at 6%.
 In addition, you can also save through the Oregon Growth Savings Plan, a 401k plan established for public employees and the third piece of your retirement benefits.
 For more details on the Oregon Growth Savings Plan, click here.

 If you make less than $2500/month this change will not impact you.
 Employees who make under $2500/month or $30,000/year are exempted.